Breaking Down the 8 Strands: Texas Social Studies Standards for Elementary & Middle School

 Understanding the key concepts and themes of the Texas Social Studies Standards can help students and educators navigate this complex set of guidelines and ensure that students are receiving a comprehensive education in social studies.

-Here are some main things to know about the TEKS standards:
+Here are some main things to know about the Texas Essential Knowledge and Skills for social studies:

-• Keep in mind specific wording in each TEKS standard: “including” are concepts that MUST be taught, and “such as” are examples or suggestions of topics that could be taught, but are not mandatory.
+- Keep in mind the specific wording in each TEKS standard: “including” are concepts that MUST be taught, and “such as” are examples or suggestions of topics that could be taught, but are not mandatory.

 8 Domains of the Texas Social Studies Standards